Brett-Tanner/Journal/2024/May_24.md

 - [x] Add 'New Plan' button to org pages if no plan present
   - [x] Automatically select the org you followed the link from
+- [x] Chase down the intermittent failure to update course_lessons from date_fields partial

 ### Event Site